albertopeam/clean-architecture/README.md

 ### Pending
 * iOS
     * UI testing
-    * move PlacesComponents to a module to avoid publish internal dependencies(do another entry with the explanation)
+    * move PlacesComponents to a module to avoid publishing internal dependencies(create another entry with the explanation)
+    * ViewModel to reduce complexity between view-presenter
+    * ViewStateMachine for complex UIs

 ### Next
 * iOS
+change name from work to worker
     * observer

 ## Tests